 In the puddle, the slag cleans the molten metal.
 After that, the slag needs to stay separate and behind the puddle.
-There it will start to rise and solidify on the surface.
+After that, it will start to rise and solidify on the surface.

 When you pull the rod, you point it on the puddle at an angle.
 This way, the arc forces the slag behind.

 If that doesn’t happen, you can end up with slag inclusions.
-These will prevent good fusion between the filler metal and the base metal (or workpiece), resulting in a weak weld.
+These will prevent good fusion between the filler metal and the base metal, resulting in a weak weld.

 Furthermore, when you pull the rod, you can see what is going on in the puddle.
-For example, how the arc melts the workpiece, the molten metal, and the slag staying behind.
+For example, how the arc melts the workpiece, and how the molten metal and the slag flow.

-Finally, you also have good visibility of the bead.
-For instance, you can see the amount of buildup, the shape, the heat input, the cooling down rate, and so on.
+Finally, you also have good bead visibility.
+You can see the amount of buildup, the shape, the heat input, the cooling down rate, and so on.

 Why don’t you push the rod?

-You don’t push the rod when stick welding because you cannot control and restrict the molten slag.
-Pushing is suitable for the MIG and TIG welding processes that don’t use any flux material and don’t have any slag in their puddle.
+You don’t push the rod because you cannot control the molten slag.
+Pushing is suitable for the MIG and TIG welding processes that don’t use flux material and don’t have slag in their puddle.

 Pushing the rod is also called forehand welding.
 Here you point away from the puddle and towards the direction of welding.

-If you could push the rod without defects, you would have better joint visibility resulting in a lower risk of wandering off it.
+If you could push the rod without defects, you would have:

 What is the correct angle when pulling a stick rod?